 Will my health plan cover residential treatment?

-Ask your plan if residential treatment is covered.
+Plans must cover medically necessary residential treatment for certain mental health conditions, and may cover residential treatment for other mental health conditions as well.
 A residential treatment center provides long-term treatment and 24-hour supervision for individuals requiring ongoing and a more structured therapy environment.
 It is usually less restrictive than a psychiatric hospital.

 A few questions to ask your provider or your health plan include the following: